Youth Leadership Initiative.

 The Youth Leadership Initiative is looking for people of all ages across the country to join their Advisory Committee.
 The Committee has the goal to bring together people passionate about workplace accessibility and inclusion to provide tangible solutions to support Canadian employers and post-secondary youth with disabilities when seeking work.

-How the YLI Advisory Committee Members support the initiative
+How YLI Advisory Committee Members support the Youth Leadership Initiative

-• Fostering inclusive virtual spaces for diverse and intersectional perspectives on youth employment
+• Fostering the creation of inclusive virtual spaces for diverse and intersectional perspectives on youth employment

-• Overseeing the creation of and reviewing an online multimedia toolkit developed based on Committee’s advice and recommendation
+• Overseeing the development and review of an online multimedia toolkit

 Ideal candidates: